zeropsio/email-templates/recipes/zeropsio/recipe-laravel-jetstream-local.md

 ### Want to integrate Zerops with your existing Jetstream app?
 See the list of [changes made over the default installation](https://github.com/zeropsio/recipe-laravel-jetstream/blob/main/README.md#changes-made-over-the-default-installation) to replicate the steps and copy the configs to your own application.
 <br/><br/>

+### Want to Dive Deeper?
+For a complete step-by-step guide starting from a fresh Laravel installation to production deployment, check out our [detailed Laravel tutorial](https://docs.zerops.io/frameworks/laravel/introduction).

+### Explore More Setups
+Visit [laravel.zerops.io](https://laravel.zerops.io) to explore and instantly deploy other pre-configured Laravel environments - from Local to Development and Large-scale Production setups.

 ### Need Help?
 You'll find our entire dev team on [Zerops Discord server](https://discord.gg/zeropsio), join for help from both us and the community.
 Alternatively email us at support@zerops.io.
 See **[Zerops Laravel documentation](https://docs.zerops.io/frameworks/laravel)** for general tips about running Laravel apps on Zerops.